"recently happened so yeah."

 (sorry addie, that really sucks D’: I wish you the best)

-grandmaboris asked: Hey!
+grandmaboris said: Hey!
 I'm an Alto Auditioning for School House Rock Live.
 The director wants upbeat pop or theatre songs.
 Any suggestions!
 Thanks! :)

 For an upbeat alto-ish song try “Brand New You” from the musical 13!
 Hopefully you can find sheet music for it!
 I’d suggest the beginning of the song where it’s very fun and shows a lot of personality without going very high.
 Break your leg at auditions and keep rocking the stage!!